RestorationDev/Imaging-Basics/README.md

 ## 4. Laplacian Filtering

 Laplacian filtering enhances edges by detecting regions of rapid intensity change.
 It uses the second derivative of the image, making it useful for edge detection and sharpening applications.
+By using f - gradient(f) (already handled by kernel, we can apply this filter.

 ## Usage